it-innovation/sam/doc/tutorial.rst

 So far, we have assumed that the clients are *confined*.
 That is, we do not know their behaviour but we know they don't start with access to anything except the factory.
 If the clients are objects in a capability-based programming language then this may be a reasonable assumption.
-If there are objects hosted by other parties then we should assume that they have access to the Internet too.
+If they are objects hosted by other parties then we should assume that they have access to the Internet too.

 We could add an explicit `internet` object to our model, but since there's no point having